Nintendo's mobile Mario game sets download record but pricing proves sticking point

 PARENTAL PRICING

-Nintendo belatedly decided to enter smartphone gaming after resisting initial pressure from shareholders concerned about that segment's threat to its core console gaming business.
+Nintendo belatedly decided to enter smartphone gaming after resisting initial pressure from shareholders, concerned about that segment's threat to its core console gaming business.

-Soon after, Pokemon GO - based on Nintendo characters - reached 25 million downloads in a then-record 11 days from about 35 countries via the app stores of Apple and Alphabet Inc's (GOOGL.O) Google.
+Soon after, Pokemon GO - based on Nintendo characters - reached 25 million downloads in a then-record 11 days from about 35 countries via the app stores of Apple and Alphabet Inc's (GOOGL.O) Google, according to estimates from Sensor Tower.

 Nintendo shares more than doubled in price, reaching a six-year high, but plunged soon after the firm said Pokemon GO would have little impact on profit.

 With Super Mario Run, the sticking point was known a month prior to release.